michaelrosenberg300/1DT305/README.md

 I decided to use Wi-Fi to communicate with the device (since it will be located in my home) and I also decided to use the MQTT protocol to transfer measurement data since that amount of data sent from the device will be low.

-**Time estimate:** 60 hours including setting up electronics, installing IDE, develop the source code for the Lopy4 device, create data presentation and to test everything.
+**Time estimate to setup my project:** 20 hours including setting up electronics, installing IDE, downloading my source code from GitHub for the Lopy4 device and to create the data presentation.
 ## Material
 The material I used was the [basic IoT bundle kit from Electrokit](https://www.electrokit.com/produkt/lnu-1dt305-tillampad-iot-lopy4-basic-bundle/).
 From that bunde I more specifically used: